November update: get treatment in more places

 These services are often delivered in the hospital but with Chemo at Home, members may be eligible to be treated at home.

 Chemo at Home provides infusion treatments in your own home, most commonly, chemotherapy.
 Our expert providers can deliver other targeted therapies and support care to patients.
 All services are only considered on referral from oncologists or specialist treating doctors.

 - convenient service at reliable times for you

-- less chance of contracting common hospital infections
+- reduce your risk of contracting common hospital infections

 Who provides this service?

-Chemo at Home uses highly-skilled health professionals such as nurses and pharmacists and a 24-hour phone support to give you quality treatment at home.
+Our Chemo at Home providers use highly-skilled health professionals such as nurses and pharmacists and a 24-hour phone support to give you quality treatment at home.

 You need to have already served your 12-month waiting period for pre-existing conditions to use this program.
 This means that if you want to use it in the first 12 months of having or upgrading cover, we’ll need to check with your doctors to make sure it’s not for a condition you already had.
 If it’s not a pre-existing condition, only the 2-month waiting period applies.